 Ray is a businessman, minister, teacher and scientist.
 His ability to lead is the direct result of his professional and personal experiences.
 Ray knows that leadership in Raleigh requires doing the right thing for the people of Ashe and Watauga Counties.
 Fixing a legislature that is broken at its core will require a leader with bold, innovative solutions.
 Ray is ready to be that leader.

 Ray Russell has the experience, training, and energy to advocate effectively for the 93rd House District and improve the quality of live for citizens in the region and across the state.
 Voters are craving honesty and genuineness in candidates.
 Ray has been a trusted voice the region for almost two decades and will bring energy, transparency, and decency to the process.

-Ray also has served his community as a volunteer in significant roles.
-For three years, he was Campaign Chair for the High Country United Way.
-He served on the Middle Fork Greenway Board Task Force and the Blue Ridge Parkway Association Board.
-Ray has given hundreds of talks on a wide variety of topics for schools, civic groups and community events.
+His commitment to his community is shown by his active participation in civic organizations.
+For three years, Ray was campaign chair for the High Country United Way.
+His nonprofit service also includes the Middle Fork Greenway Task Force, the Blue Ridge Parkway Association Board, and the ZAP Fitness Board.
+Ray is a frequent speaker at schools, civic groups, and community events.